-Scouts go solar
+Scouts go Solar

 Young people as the driving force behind the energy transition

-Strong solar ambassadors for Bangladesh
+Strong Solar Ambassadors for Bangladesh

 Bangladesh

-Initial situation and challenges
+Context and challenges

 The climate crisis affects young people particularly hard – yet at the same time, they often have little say in the matter.
 However, they are crucial for the future of our planet.
 In many regions of the world, however, there is a lack of access to knowledge, technologies and networks to enable them to take action themselves.